General Terms & Conditions of Auction Sale – For Auctions held in SCOTLAND

 4. Deposit

-A 10% deposit of the purchase price (minimum £3,000) must be paid immediately following the sale of each lot to the auctioneer, First Choice Property Auctions acting as agent for the seller.
+A default 5% deposit of the purchase price (minimum £3,000) must be paid immediately following the sale of each lot to the auctioneer, First Choice Property Auctions acting as agent for the seller.
+At times Seller may request specifically 10% deposit which will be then specified in Special Conditions of Sale/or description of the Lot if applicable to specific Lot/Property.
 This deposit is held as stakeholder between the parties.
 Payment must be in cleared funds as specified by the auctioneer.
-In addition, a non-refundable administration fee of 2% + VAT of the sale price (minimum £2,000 + VAT) is payable by the buyer upon contract exchange.
+In addition, a non-refundable administration fee of 2% + VAT of the sale price (minimum £2,000 + VAT) is payable by the Buyer upon contract exchange (this is called ‘Buyer Premium’).
 If any variations to these terms apply, they will be noted in the online property schedule under “Terms of Sale” and shall take precedence.

 5. Date of Entry and Payment of Balance of Purchase Price